 Or, you can eat at an upscale restaurant for $20 a person.
 There are plenty of restaurants with prices everything in the middle too.

-In Coronado, the tour group sometimes eats at Coronado Cafe.
-We have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)
+In Coronado, the tour group sometimes eats at a restaurant where we have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)

-When I was recently in Vegas, I paid $20 for 2 eggs, 1 piece of bacon, and a piece of cold toast, orange juice, and nasty tasting coffee.
+When I was recently in Vegas, I paid $20 for two eggs, one piece of bacon, a piece of cold toast, orange juice, and nasty-tasting coffee.
 In Boquete, I can get that same breakfast, with great coffee, for less than $5.

 I love Taco Tuesday at the Boquete Sandwich Shop – $1.50 for a HUGE taco .. fish, chicken, beef, or vegetarian.